aroemers/gluer/README.md

 ## Building

 This project is written in Clojure 1.4.
 Building it requires [leiningen 2](https://github.com/technomancy/leiningen) to be installed.
 To build it, clone this repository and type `lein uberjar` in a terminal, while in the root directory of the clone.
+The 'standalone' JAR file can be found in the 'target' directory.

 ## Usage